FAST & FREE SHIPPING

 • Dispose of diseased pruned material properly.

-• After pruning, ensure the plant receives proper care, including correct watering and monitoring.
+• Ensure the plant receives proper care, including correct watering and monitoring.

-If regular repotting hasn’t improved your plant’s health, you might consider repotting under extreme conditions.
+If regular repotting hasn’t improved your plant’s health, consider repotting under extreme conditions.
 This could involve switching to an unconventional growing medium or altering the plant’s environment.

 • Why Do It?
-Persistent soil issues like compaction or nutrient imbalance can sometimes be resolved by repotting the plant into a new medium, such as pure perlite or even a hydroponic system.
+Persistent soil issues like compaction or nutrient imbalance may be resolved by using a new medium, such as pure perlite or a hydroponic system.

-• Risks: Repotting under extreme conditions may stress the plant, so ensure the new medium suits the plant’s species.
+• Risks: Extreme repotting may stress the plant, so ensure the new medium suits its species.

 • Steps: